Ni no Kuni (Series) Accessibility Report

 If you want to play Ni no Kuni, but it doesn't offer the Difficulty accessibility features you require, these similar games extend the Difficulty accessibility:

-Ni no Kuni has 3 accessibility features for Reading which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
+We've documented 3 accessibility features for Reading in Ni no Kuni which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.

 Extensive Complex Reading: Extensive reading required.
 The quantity and complexity of reading is suitable for someone who loves long books and enjoys extended dialogue or narrative descriptions.